-The first thing you have to do before organising is to minimise the amount of things you have to organise.
-Sorting everything out is essential, especially as we all have the tendency to keep items we don’t really need or use.
+The first thing you have to do before organising is to minimise the number of things you have to organise.
+Sorting everything out is essential, especially as we all tend to keep items we don’t need or use.

-Now that you are done with that a good tactic is to entirely gut the place.
+Now that you are done with that, a good tactic is to gut the place entirely.
 Drag everything to the driveway, spread it out and start sorting it into three separate piles – Keep, Donate, and Toss.
 Spreading it out in the open will make it easier to decide.

-After you are done categorise your keep pile by usage – sport goods, tools and utility, garden furniture, etc.
+After you are done, categorise your keep pile by usage – sports goods, tools and utility, garden furniture, etc.

 To keep things orderly, everything should have its place instead of just being randomly clumped together.
 This saves both space and time.
-These zones generally depend on your needs, but considering ordinary items found in every garage, at the very minimum you should have places for:
+These zones generally depend on your needs but considering common items found in every garage, at the very minimum, you should have places for:

-Of course there can be more than three if you so choose and if you have the space.
-This is where the piles on your driveway come in play.
-They are to give you a basic visual idea how much space each category will take.
-From there you have to figure out how much garage space to give each one.
+Of course, there can be more than three if you so choose and if you have space.
+This is where the piles on your driveway come into play.
+They are to give you a basic visual idea of how much space each category will take.
+From there, you have to figure out how much garage space to give each one.

-Making use of the walls for vertical storage is something everybody will tell you is important when organising your garage.
-After all nobody likes tripping on or weaving around stuff just to get in their care.
-There a lot of cheap options for this like:
+Using the walls for vertical storage is something everybody will tell you is essential when organising your garage.
+After all, nobody likes tripping on or weaving around stuff to get in their care.
+There are a lot of cheap options for this like: